 CHAPTER 8 CONCLUSION 13-14

-REFERENCES 15
+CHAPTER 9 REFERENCES 15

 CHAPTER 1

 INTRODUCTION

 1.1 Overview

 In recent years, there has been a growing emphasis on optimizing academic workflows using algorithmic logic embedded in administrative systems.
 Institutions seek to replace manual or static course selection systems with intelligent systems that promote efficiency, reduce human error, and ensure fairness in academic decision-making.
 One such challenge arises during the course registration phase of an academic term, where students are faced with the task of selecting an optimal combination of subjects within fixed constraints such as a maximum number of courses and a limit on total credits.
 This mirrors the classic 0/1 knapsack problem from algorithm theory, where an individual must select items with given weights and values to maximize total value without exceeding a weight limit.
 This project captures this analogy and implements a course enrollment system where each course is an item, and the course credits represent the item's weight and value.
 The problem becomes even more constrained as institutions may also enforce a limit on the total number of courses a student can take.
 Thus, this project aims to provide a practical, algorithm-driven solution to a common academic challenge, reinforcing the real-world utility of algorithm design techniques.